Northern elephant seal: Range and ecology

 Northern elephant seals eat a variety of prey, including mesopelagic fish such as myctophids, deep-water squid, Pacific hake, pelagic crustaceans, relatively small sharks, rays, and ratfish.
-Octopoteuthis deletron squid are a common prey item, one study found this species in the stomachs of 58% of individuals sampled off the coast of California.
-A female northern elephant seal was documented in 2013 by a deep sea camera at a depth of 894 m, where it consumed a Pacific hagfish, slurping it up from the ocean floor.
+Octopoteuthis deletron squid are a common prey item; one study found this species in the stomachs of 58% of individuals sampled off the coast of California.
+A female northern elephant seal was documented in 2013 by a deep sea camera at a depth of 894 m, where she consumed a Pacific hagfish, slurping it up from the ocean floor.
 The event was reported by a Ukrainian boy named Kirill Dudko, who further reported the find to scientists in Canada.
 Elephant seals do not need to drink, as they get their water from food and metabolism of fats.

 While hunting in the dark depths, elephant seals seem to locate their prey at least partly by vision; the bioluminescence of some prey animals can facilitate their capture.
-Elephant seals do not have a developed a system of echolocation in the manner of cetaceans, but their vibrissae, which are sensitive to vibrations, are assumed to play a role in search of food.
+Elephant seals do not have a developed system of echolocation in the manner of cetaceans, but their vibrissae, which are sensitive to vibrations, are assumed to play a role in search of food.
 Males and females differ in diving behavior.
 Males tend to hug the continental shelf while making deep dives and forage along the bottom, while females have more jagged routes and forage in the open ocean.
 Elephant seals are prey for orcas and great white sharks.
 Both are most likely to hunt pups, and seldom hunt large bull elephant seals, but have taken seals of all ages.
 The shark, when hunting adults, is most likely to ambush a seal with a damaging bite and wait until it is weakened by blood loss to finish the kill.